 Anxiety and depression from stress or other emotional conditions create distractions, loss of energy and diminished response time.
-Stress levels are higher than ever today, and the negative effects are tremendous.
+Stress levels are higher than ever today and the negative effects are tremendous.
 Legal and illegal drugs that many use as a coping mechanism also diminish our capabilities.
-Each person's health and level of well-being has an effect on their level of awareness and vitality, as well as their ability to concentrate, focus, stay in balance, sustain energy levels, and basically do what they need to protect themselves and others.
+Each person's health has an effect on their level of awareness and vitality, as well as their ability to concentrate, focus, stay in balance, sustain energy levels and basically do what they need to protect themselves and others.

 If we were athletes ready to perform in a sports event or competition, we would ask ourselves what our optimum condition needs to be in order to perform in an outstanding way.
-What condition would we need to be in to maintain our strength, energy levels, mobility, flexibility, and so on?
+What condition would we need to be in to maintain our strength, energy levels, mobility, and flexibility and so on?
 Interestingly, the jobs that many workers perform often require a more sustained energy level and focus time than that of many athletes.

-In asking ourselves what can be done, the following perspectives, strategies and actions are essential for the our overall well-being, as well as that of our co-workers, families and members of our communities:
+In asking ourselves what can be done, the following perspectives, strategies and actions are essential:

-- 1. Educate all levels of corporate and site employees, as well as our communities, regarding any negative health and environmental effects from manufacturing processes. - 2.
-Prevent, reduce or minimize harmful by-products of processes, as well as prevent stressors that affect employees:

-• Provide resources to minimize the various sources of health problems, including stress, and improve workplace conditions or environment.
-Reduce high levels of noise, as well as dust, fumes and bad air from poor ventilation; replace old, unsafe and malfunctioning equipment; eliminate crowded work areas.

-• Hire outplacement services or counseling when downsizing or going through other organizational changes to help people cope with their circumstances, as well as gain confidence in their ability to handle the situation and reduce stress.
+- 1. Educate all levels of corporate and site employees regarding any negative health and environmental effects from manufacturing processes. - 2.
+Prevent, reduce or minimize harmful by-products of processes, as well as prevent stressors that affect all levels of employees. - Provide resources to minimize the various sources of health problems including stress, and improve workplace conditions or environment.
+Reduce high levels of noise as well as dust, fumes and bad air from poor ventilation; replace old, unsafe and malfunctioning equipment; eliminate crowded work areas. - Hire outplacement services or counseling when downsizing or going through other organizational changes to help people cope, gain confidence in their ability to handle the situation and reduce stress.